How Health Benefits Work for Canadian Employees [Updated 2026]

 Extended health insurance

-Extended health insurance is designed to supplement provincial health insurance plans by covering medical emergencies and everyday healthcare needs.
+Extended health insurance is designed to supplement provincial health insurance plans by covering additional healthcare services and medical expenses.
 It typically includes:

 Dental insurance